MaxMight01/Academic-Collabs-GNN/README.md

 ## 2. Results & Insights

 - Validation AUC/Accuracy/F1 reach ~ 0.95 / 0.90 / 0.90 by epoch 100.
+- Correlation between evaluation score and institution Jaccard index is consistently the highest, suggesting that institution similarlity plays a major facotr in determining collaborations.
+- Correlation between evaluation score and citation count is consistently the lowest, suggesting that citing one's work does not necessarily mean you collab with them.
 - PCA + t-SNE plots don't show any clear clustering of authors by institution.
 However, authors with higher citation counts tend to group slighty more than usual in t-SNE plot.
 - The raw graph plot highlights a lot of disjoint subgraphs.